Omar-Alme/marketing-agency/README.md

     ![Hero Section](documentations/hero-section.png)

     - Responsiveness:
-        * On small tablets: All elements are centered and aligned in one column.
+        * On mobiles & small tablets: All elements are centered and aligned in one column.
 Heading and paragraph, Call to action button and image area last.
         ![Hero Section Tablets](documentations/hero-section-tablet.png)

 ### Services Section
  + #### Second Section
-    - Flex-box was used for the services
+    - Flex-box is used for the services
     - Seperated into 3 rows, each row with 2 divs (image and service provided)
     - Flex reverse row is used for the second service to add a beautiful mirror design to the website.
        - Goal of Section